 January 6th marks Epiphany—the date commemorating the visit of the Magi and the Twelfth Day of Christmas.
 One of several Christian holidays seldom observed in evangelical circles, there is practical benefit in commemorating the day.

 In my neighborhood, it appeared as though Christmas went out the door with the crumpled gift-wrap.
-The day after Christmas, naked trees lay in the curb. . . the cheer of twinkling lights was markedly absent in the cold darkness of December night—a full six days before Christmas was officially over!
+The day after Christmas, naked trees lay in the curb.
+The cheer of twinkling lights was markedly absent in the cold darkness of December—a full six days before Christmas was officially over.

-A balance between both extremes of total disregard and strict formality can, however, add a deeper dimension to an otherwise superficial Christianity.
+A balance between the extremes of total disregard and strict formality can, however, add a deeper dimension to Christmas.
 The practical benefit means that the typical “let down” after the intensity of preparation for what is generally a one-day event evaporates as the celebration of Christ’s birth is brought to a formal conclusion on Epiphany.

 The Gospel of Matthew records:

 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem, saying, “Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him.”

 When Herod the king heard this, he was troubled, and all Jerusalem with him.
 And when he had gathered all the chief priests and scribes of the people together, he inquired of them where the Christ was to be born.
 So they said to him, “In Bethlehem of Judea, for thus it is written by the prophet: